john-davies/mapter/README.md

 1. Text that appears on the front grid
 1. Header text for that section in the document export
 1. Body text for that section in the document export

+Words that fail the automated spell check will be underlined in red.
+Right clicking on one of these words will present a list of alternatives.
+Undo/redo ( Ctrl Z / Ctrl-Shift Z ) is also now available in all three text editing sections.
+The search facility only operates on the "Body" section.

 ### Changing the size of the grid